-We stayed until about 7pm!
-It was a long celebration.
+We stayed until about 7 pm!
+It was an extended celebration.
 The food was lovely and of course the company.
 We then went back to my sister’s house to have a little rest and change.
 It was my sister’s birthday the next day so we wanted to celebrate it that night.

 With my dear sister!

-It was 80s party night in the club.
+It was an 80s party night in the club.
 I wasn’t sure about this as I would have preferred to party with more current music but it turned out to be super fun.
 We had some drinks and danced too.
 It was really nice to be able to go out without worrying about the girls.
-We missed them a lot of course but we also enjoyed our time there.
-I think it was about 1:3oam when we left.
+We missed them a lot, but we also enjoyed our time there.
+I think it was about 1:3o am when we left.
 We were very tired having had a long day (and having arrived late the previous evening) so this was enough for us!

 The weather on the next day was completely the opposite.
 It was dark, wet and windy!
 It actually felt cold too.
 This didn’t stop us from having a walk around Vienna.
 We went for a late breakfast at Salonplafond at MAK.